Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Introduction

 This work continues a line of investigation aimed at developing precision-controlled matter-wave transport protocols for quantum sensing applications.
 In particular, previous studies from the group of Ernst Maria Rasel at the University of Hanover demonstrated that species-selective lattice-launch techniques enable high-fidelity acceleration of dual-species Bose–Einstein condensates, with direct relevance to tests of the Weak Equivalence Principle and dual-species interferometry \cite{Chamakhi2015, Chamakhi2016}.
 While these implementations relied on near-adiabatic sequences, the present study explores the diabatic regime, offering new insight into how internal condensate dynamics affect momentum-space coherence and the possible formation of quasi-monochromatic momentum distributions.
 Our protocol thus provides a practical route toward coherent matter-wave sources suitable as building blocks for future interferometric sensors operating beyond the adiabatic regime.
-Finally, we are pleased to contribute this article to the special issue of \emph{AVS Quantum Science} honoring Ernst Maria Rasel, whose pioneering work has profoundly shaped the field of cold atom physics.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:theory}, we present the theoretical framework and the numerical methods used to simulate the full transport protocol.
 Section~\ref{sec:protocol} describes the loading, acceleration, and release sequence in detail.
 In Section~\ref{sec:results}, we analyze the resulting momentum distributions and identify optimal transport regimes.
 Section~\ref{sec:model} introduces the variational model and compares its predictions to the GPE results.
 Section~\ref{sec:monochromaticity} provides a physical analysis of the onset of monochromaticity based on the breathing dynamics.
 Finally, Section~\ref{sec:conclusion} summarizes our findings.